Associate Professor of Political Theory

 - Claudia Leeb, “Marx and the Gendered Structure of Capitalism,” Philosophy & Social Criticism (vol. 33, no. 7, November 2007), 833-859.

-PEER-REVIEWED ARTICLES IN EDITED VOLUMES (selected)
+PEER-REVIEWED CHAPTERS IN EDITED VOLUMES (selected)

 - Claudia Leeb, “Radical or Neoliberal Political Imaginary?
 Nancy Fraser Revisited,” in Werner Bonefeld, Beverley Best, and Chris O’Kane (eds.), The Sage Handbook of Frankfurt School Critical Theory (New York: Sage Publisher, 2018), 550-563.